Know before you go

 To minimize wildfire risk, campfires are not allowed in most parts of Tatshenshini-Alsek Park.
 Campfires are allowed only along the Tatshenshini and Alsek river corridors.
 You must use a fire pan for any campfires you light.

-If you are wilderness camping away from the river corridors, use a camping stove for cooking.
-For information on campfire safety, see the responsible recreation page.
+If you are camping away from the river corridors, please use a camping stove for cooking.
+For detailed information on campfire safety, visit our responsible recreation page.

 Campfire bans may be in place.
 Before lighting a fire, check for bans or restrictions on BC Wildfire Service and on local or Indigenous government websites.

-There are two toilet facilities along the eastern edge of the park, on the west side of the Haines Highway.
+Two outhouses are available along the eastern edge of the park, on the west side of the Haines Highway.
 One is at the small roadside hut just south of West Nadahini Creek.
 The second is at the pullout for the Chuck Creek trailhead.

 About this park